andusch/rpi-firebase/README.md

-# Application to send current time from Python to Firebase
+# Application to send temperature and humidity from Python to Firebase

 You need to install the pyrebase extension for Python3